 - Hadoop Distributed File System (HDFS), the commonly known file system of Hadoop and HBase (Hadoop's database) are the most topical and advanced data storage and management systems available in the market.
 Both HDFS and HBase are capable of processing structured, semi-structured as well as unstructured data. - HDFS.
 HDFS is fault-tolerant by design and supports rapid data transfer between nodes even during system failures.
 It provides also redundancy and supports high availability.
 HDFS is most suitable for performing batch analytics. - HBase.
 HBase is a non-relational and open source Not-Only-SQL database that runs on top of Hadoop.
 HBase an handle large data sets and is not appropriate for batch analytics.
 Instead, it is used to write/read data from Hadoop in real-time. - PostgreSQL.
-PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance. - Apache Cassandra, a wide column storage engine, based on the ideas of BigTable and DynamoDB that offers a decentralized architecture based on clusters and nodes and high write-throughput. - MongoDB, a NoSQL document storage engine that offers data model flexibility and a very high ease of usage both for write as well as also for read data.

-For the timeseries databases required within the BDG platform, a strong candidate technology is the Elastic search engine.
+For the timeseries databases required within the BDG platform, a strong candidate technology is the Elasticsearch engine.

-- Elastic search is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
+- Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
 It is designed to provide excellent performance in different deployment settings, including an official Hadoop connector that will be integrated in the BDG platform.

-Finally, for storing ontological and semantic information in the BigDataGrapes platform, OntoText brings the industry-leading GraphDB platform.
+Finally, for storing ontological and semantic information in the BigDataGrapes platform, OntoText brings the industry leading GraphDB platform.